aiaaaa/lubetube/README.md

 See video - XXXXXX
 This revision utilizes 3 server motors to pull the top glass up and down

+I will describe here the layout, pin setup, and general overview

 Rev2
 This future revision with utilize stepper motors to give smoother control